 There are so many reasons to shop on a site like Amazon, especially when the deals often can’t be beat and shipping can take as little as a few hours.
 We know from experience that items like robot vacuum cleaners, air fryers, and any of the myriad Amazon-branded technology and smart home products (Echo, Kindle, Eero, Firestick) sell “like pancakes,” according to Reviewed’s executive editor of commerce, Kate Ellsworth.
 She means “hot cakes,” but the idea is there.

-But, there are also reasons not to shop some items on Amazon, and these reasons vary depending on what kind of product you’re buying.
+There are also reasons not to shop on Amazon for some items, and these vary depending on what kind of product you’re buying.

 Reviewed’s veteran editor-in-chief Dave Kender offers some sage advice, “While it remains the go-to shopping site for many consumer products, Amazon is not recommended for large appliances.”